 Traveling to Istanbul for the first time?
 It is exciting to be going to this incredible city that is full of wonders and partially a Unesco World Heritage site.
-After traveling to Istanbul in June 2018 for the first time, I have enough knowledge to write a travel guide to Istanbul for first time visitors using my personal and general experiences so that you don’t have to be green as I was.
+After traveling to Istanbul in for the first time, I have enough knowledge to write a detailed guide of all the Istanbul travel tips using my personal and general experiences so that you don’t have to be green as I was.

-This post is not about the things to do or places to see in Istanbul or even places to stay but rather tips for first-time visitors in Istanbul.
+This post is not about the things to do, places to see in Istanbul or even places to stay but rather travel tips for Istanbul for first-time visitors

 If your trip to Istanbul is also the first time you’re taking a flight, read this post to get all the must-know tips for first time flyers.

 Genera Istanbul travel tips